TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

    L_1L_2L_3\cdots L_{n-1}\, A =  U
 $$

-amounts to a top-down row reduction of $A$ to the upper triangular matrix $U$.
+amounts to a top-down row reduction of $A$ to the upper-triangular matrix $U$.

 ::::::